1,000+ Opportunities

 For a listing of programs in Nevada funded through SSBG, follow the links below.
 SSBG Title XX Grants, SFY 2024-2025

-Based on current listing details, eligibility includes: Organizations helping families and individuals achieve or maintain economic self-sufficiency and prevent dependency on social services.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations helping families and individuals achieve or maintain economic self-sufficiency and prevent dependency on social services.
+Confirm the full requirements in the official notice before applying.